Virtual open day as £12m Denbigh extra care facility nears completion

 The £12m facility, which comprises 66 apartments and landscaped gardens, promotes a social lifestyle.
 Tenants can meet others in communal areas such as rooms for activities whilst still enjoying the privacy of their flat.

-Anyone interested in finding out more are urged to sign up for a virtual open day on Tuesday 13 April.
+Anyone interested in finding out more is urged to sign up for a virtual open day on Tuesday 13 April.

 Grŵp Cynefin’s head of housing services, Noela Jones, said: “Everybody in Grŵp Cynefin is excited about this new development.
 We’re looking forward to welcoming residents through the doors of Awel y Dyffryn and we hope the modern apartments and wider facilities such as the garden will make it feel like home.